Integris Health Edmond

-Integris Health Edmond is a not-for-profit hospital located in Edmond, Oklahoma, and accredited through the Joint Commission.
+Integris Health Edmond Hospital is a not-for-profit hospital located in Edmond, Oklahoma, and accredited through the Joint Commission.
 Opened on October 3, 2011, the hospital offers medical, surgical, and rehabilitation services to Oklahoma, Logan, and Lincoln counties.

 Medical services

-Health Edmond's campus consists of a full service hospital with 40 inpatient beds and a medical office building.
+Integris Health Edmond Hospital's campus consists of a full service hospital with 104 inpatient beds and two medical office buildings.
 Facilities include a Level III emergency department and an intensive care unit.

 Outpatient rehabilitation

 Jim Thorpe Rehabilitation offers a variety of services including physical therapy, occupational therapy, and speech and language pathology.